Mexican Car Brands

 Rebaque Logo

-At first, it was a racing team formed by Héctor Alonso Rebaque.
-Gradually, she took up the design of her own sports car based on the Type 79 chassis with the participation of Geoff Ferris and John Barnard.
-The Rebaque logo was adorned with two-line handwritten italic lettering.
+At first, it was a racing team created by Héctor Alonso Rebaque.
+Gradually, it started developing its own sports car based on the Type 79 chassis with the participation of Jeff Ferris and John Barnard.
+The Rebaque logo was emblazoned with a two-line handwritten italic font.
 The text is on a white background and colored green.

 Does Mexico have a car brand?